-Magnetic Flower Color Match Activity:
+Magnetic Flower Color Sorting Activity:

 Now, kids can use the magnetic pom-poms to hold the flower petals to a cookie sheet, magnetic board or refrigerator.
 In addition to color matching, kids can use these magnetic flowers for counting, building number sense, making patterns, etc……a great addition to a flower-themed unit!